SS America (1939): 1945–1946

+The USS West Point in New York City in summer 1945.

-In 1945, West Point voyaged to Italian and French ports, via Oran or Gibraltar, staging from Hampton Roads, Virginia, Boston, or New York.
+In 1945, West Point voyaged to Italian and French ports, via Oran or Gibraltar, staging from Hampton Roads, Boston, or New York.
 After Germany surrendered, it took part in some of the initial "Magic Carpet" voyages, bringing home American troops from the European battlefronts.
 Following its last European voyage—to Le Havre, France—West Point was transferred to the Pacific Fleet.
-It departed Boston on 10 December 1945, transited the Panama Canal, and proceeded to Manila, Philippines via Pearl Harbor.
-Retracing the same route, it docked at pier 88 in New York on 7 February 1946 and soon got under way for Hampton Roads, where it was released from troop-carrying service on 22 February.
+It departed Boston on December 10, 1945, transited the Panama Canal, and proceeded to Manila, Philippines via Pearl Harbor.
+Retracing the same route, it docked at pier 88 in New York on February 7, 1946 and soon got under way for Hampton Roads, where it was released from troop-carrying service on February 22.

 Its last voyage under the name West Point was a short trip from Portsmouth to Newport News for reconversion to a passenger liner.
-There, six days later, it was officially decommissioned, stricken from the Naval Vessel Register on 12 March, and transferred to the Maritime Commission's War Shipping Administration.
+There, six days later, it was officially decommissioned, stricken from the Naval Vessel Register on March 12, and transferred to the Maritime Commission's War Shipping Administration.

 During its naval service, it carried a total of over 350,000 troops which was the largest total of any Navy troopship in service during World War II.
 On one voyage in 1944 it was able to transport 9,305 people.
 Additionally the troop transport carried Red Cross workers, United Nations officials, children, civilians, prisoners of war, and U.S.O. entertainers.